kss-node/kss-node/demo/styleguide.md

 ```

 Each documentation block should have a description section, parameters section, and compatibility section.
 The description section follows the same guidelines as style documentation.

+Note: kss-node does not yet add helper documentation to the styleguide.
+See the [related issue on GitHub](https://github.com/kss-node/kss-node/issues/22).

 ## The parameters section